 Expert Care for High-Risk Pregnancies

-At Winnie Palmer Hospital for Women & Children, we understand that each woman is unique.
+At Orlando Health Winnie Palmer Hospital for Women & Babies, we understand that each woman is unique.
 And that while every woman may wish for a smooth pregnancy and delivery, there are many factors beyond a woman’s control during pregnancy.
-That’s where the expert staff and well-equipped facilities of Winnie Palmer Hospital excel.
+That’s where the expert staff and well-equipped facilities of Orlando Health Winnie Palmer excel.

 Our High-Risk Maternity Unit provides comfortable, comprehensive care for mothers who are hospitalized during a high-risk pregnancy.
 The unit's staff is skilled in caring for your physical, emotional and spiritual needs during this important time.